Ohio State medical student delivers own child

-COLUMBUS, Ohio (WJW) – A central Ohio couple will have quite a story to tell their daughter when she’s older.
+COLUMBUS, Ohio (WCMH) – An Ohio couple will have quite a story to tell their daughter when she’s older.

 Addilynn Gibbs was born earlier this month with someone very special there to catch her.

 David and Kaily Gibbs were expecting their first child to be born on Nov.
 8, but baby Addilynn had other plans.
-But the timing worked out because David was already at the hospital.
+However the timing worked out because David was already at the hospital.

 David is a third-year medical student at Ohio State University.
 It just so happens that when Kaily went into labor, David was at the hospital on his surgery OB/GYN rotation.